 Sierra Leone Emerging Public Leaders of Sierra Leone

 The program seeks to empower Sierra Leone’s youth, build ethical public service leadership, and contribute to sustainable governance reforms, aligning with national priorities and regional development goals.
+In collaboration with the Public Service Commission, Public Sector Reform Unit, Minister of Planning and Economic Development, and Human Resource Management Office, our training and mentorship curriculum and program framework will continue to be contextualized to empower youth and foster ethical leadership within the civil service through a collaboratively developed curriculum and program framework.

 Our Team in Sierra Leone